CSCfi/csc-user-guide/docs/data/moving/copy_allas_ida.md

 ### Step 2.
 Rearrange the data in the scratch

 This is an important step when copying data from Allas to IDA.
 You should only copy data that is important enough to be described as dataset in Fairdata services.
 Also it makes the rest of the procedure easier to think at this point what kind of a directory structure would be good for the datasets, and arrange the data in the Puhti directory to follow that structure.
-Note that in IDA you can't have more that 5000 files in one directory.
-If you have large amount of files to be storte you should pack them in larger  units(e.g. tar or zip archive files) or distribute them to serveral directories.
+Note that in IDA you can't freeze (turn stable research data to an immutable state) more that 5000 files at once.
+So as a rule of thumb you should have at most that amount of files in one directory.

 In case you will include some files to more the one dataset, do not make duplicate files, IDA files may belong to more than one dataset.

 In our example case, the project decides that it makes sense to have two distinct datasets and the data is rearranged in to two directories, experiment_a and survey_2021.

 ### Step 3.
-Upload the data to IDA and describe it
+Upload the data to IDA

 You should only copy data that is important enough to be described as datasets in Fairdata services.
-Also you shoud have the data already arraged to a directory structure that would be good for the datasets.
+Also you should have the data already arraged to a directory structure that would be good for the datasets.

-This step is actually three substeps

- 1. uploading
- 2. freezing
- 3. describing the datasets

 You can upload the data using IDA command line tool:
 <pre>ida upload <em>target_in_ida local_file</em>